wesleycamargo/azure-docs.pt-br/articles/active-directory/active-directory-reporting-migration.md

 - [Relatório de entradas de risco no portal do Azure Active Directory](active-directory-reporting-security-risky-sign-ins.md)

-## <a name="activity-reports-in-the-azure-classic-portal-vs-the-azure-portal"></a>Relatórios de atividade no Portal Clássico do Azure versus Portal do Azure
+## Relatórios de atividade no Portal Clássico do Azure versus Portal do Azure
+<a id="activity-reports-in-the-azure-classic-portal-vs-the-azure-portal" class="xliff"></a>

 A tabela nesta seção lista os relatórios existentes no Portal Clássico do Azure.
 Também descreve como você pode obter as mesmas informações no Portal do Azure.